shanishaju/FullStack_Client/README.md

 # Project Vault
-ProjectVault " is a full stack project for managing and showcasing various individual projects.
+Project Vault is a full stack project for managing and showcasing various individual projects.
 It allows users to add and remove projects with a user-friendly interface built using HTML, CSS, Bootstrap, and React.js.

 # React + Vite